josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🗝️_illusion_of_caldicott_compliance.md

 Given spoofing, overlays, and impersonations that mimic harassment, it is highly plausible that allegations are not organic at all but engineered through deliberate **data breaches and synthetic impersonation**.
 In that case, the “allegations” are not interpersonal truth — they are themselves the evidence of systemic abuse.

+*I used to spend "too long" in this way on records; all my bedt solutions came from actually looking at what mess I was dealing with.
+I appreciate the obvious concerns, but given the longform bad impressions, I feel this case may be more to do with "this file doesn't make sense" looking.*

 ---

 ## ♀️ Patriarchy, Sexualisation, and the Politics of Interpretation